ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_nav2planner_plugin.rst

   $ ros2 launch nav2_bringup tb3_simulation_launch.py params_file:=/path/to/your_params_file.yaml

-Then goto RViz and click on the "2D Pose Estimate" button at the top and point the location on map as it was described in :ref:`getting_started`.
+Then goto RViz and click on the "2D Pose Estimate" button at the top and point to the location on map as it was described in :ref:`getting_started`.
 Robot will localize on the map and then click on "Navigation2 goal" and click on the pose where you want your planner to consider a goal pose.
 After that planner will plan the path and robot will start moving towards the goal.